alexwlchan/til/youtube/Modifying Liked videos with the Python API.md

 ```

 Note that I reversed the list because I wanted to preserve the rough order, and `get_liked_videos()` returns the most recently liked video first.

+I got a couple of HTTP 403 errors:

+*   "The owner of the video that you are trying to rate has disabled ratings for that video." – but I was able to like/unlike the video in my web browser, so I'm not sure what was happening here.

+*   "The request cannot be completed because you have exceeded your <a href="/youtube/v3/getting-started#quota">quota</a>." – this was a rate limit on the "getting the list of likes", and I'd used a bunch of my quota while testing.

+    I found the quotas under the "IAM and admin" panel of the Google Cloud console (after following a link from [Quota and Compliance Audits](https://developers.google.com/youtube/v3/guides/quota_and_compliance_audits)), where I could see that I'd used up my daily quota – I'll just continue the script tomorrow.